cloudmesh-community/book/chapters/class/assignments.md

 this.
 Whatever you do, make a backup first.
 It may be easier to boot from an external HDD directly into ubuntu.

-:warning: OSX users have typically an easy time as all TAs have access to OSX machines.
+:warning: macOS users have typically an easy time as all TAs have access to macOS machines.
 However the version must be the latest version.
 We do not support older versions.

 ---